the-red-feather/thesis/assessments/P2/P2-prototype.md

 Software engineers are taught to avoid O(n^2) algorithms as much as possible, and this is a similar phenomenon.
 Sometimes, this problem can be solved by introducing one intermediary node, after which all different nodes only need to be concerned about its read-write relationship to only that intermediary. (name a vivid example + SOURCE)

+[DIARGAM: INTERRELATION PROBLEM]

 <br>--- *WebAssembly*

 WebAssembly is an emergent technology / standard which the exact same goal (SOURCE: WASM paper).
 It is a compilation target meant to be platform & source independent.
 It attempts to be the ultimate intermediary between software and hardware, which would be a dream for developers in that sense: "Run Anything Anywhere".
+(SOURCE: WASM PAPER | NUANCE THIS STATEMENT)

 "Run Anything" means that a platitude of languages (C, C++, Rust) can be compiled to WebAssembly, with the promise that these wasm-binaries are almost as fast as native binary compilations of those same languages.